saeedsq/django-fancy-cronfield/README.rst

 ..
 ATTENTION:: To propose features, always open pull requests on the **develop** branch.
    It's the branch for features that will go into the next django fancy cronfield feature release.

-   For fixes for 0.1.x releases, please work on **support/0.1.x** which contains the next patch release for 0.1.x series.

    The **master** branch is the current stable release, the one released on PyPI.
    Changes based on **master** will not be accepted.